 Sami earned a B.A. degree, Summa Cum Laude, from Columbia University where he graduated first in his class, and subsequently received a J.D. degree and an M.B.A. degree, with honors, from Harvard Law School and Harvard Business School, respectively.

-Nick Scola focuses on healthcare investments for H.I.G.
+Nick Scola focuses on healthcare and business services investments for H.I.G.
 Growth Partners and is responsible for sourcing, executing and monitoring transactions.
-He currently serves on the Board of Directors of Community Intervention Services, Inc., a provider of diversified behavioral healthcare services.
+He currently serves on the Board of Directors of Community Intervention Services, Just Home Healthcare Services, and Fidelity Payment Services.

 Prior to joining H.I.G.
 Growth Partners, Nick spent seven years at Capital Resource Partners (CRP), a Boston-based private equity firm that specializes in hybrid debt and equity growth financing solutions for lower middle-market companies.
 Most recently, Nick was a Partner at CRP and was responsible for leading the firm's investment efforts in the healthcare and consumer verticals.
 In this role, Nick sourced, executed and managed multiple investments across the healthcare services, healthcare IT, medical device and branded consumer products sectors.
 He served on the board of a number of portfolio companies, including MedMark Services, Revenue Cycle Solutions, Gamma Medica, Ganeden Biotech, Solis Women's Health and The Art of Shaving.

 Previously, Nick spent three years at Broadview International, a boutique investment bank focused on mergers and acquisitions across all sectors of technology.
 While there, he completed numerous M&A transactions across a range of industries and was a founding member of the firm's healthcare technology practice group.

 Nick received his B.A. in Economics from Tufts University.